microsoft/prose/dsl-samples/tutorial/Readme.md

-﻿In this tutorial, we will learn how to synthesize programs for learning string transformations.
+In this tutorial, we will learn how to synthesize programs for learning string transformations.

 ## Set up (Windows)